 Violation of the University's smoking policy, including smoking of any kind inside of residence halls and other University buildings.
+Smoking is 50 feet away from the entrances of buildings.

 1.22 Fire Alarms

 Setting off fire alarms is unless there is a fire or suspicion of a fire.